5 Types of Image-Based Sexual Abuse You Should Know About

 Non-consensual Distribution of Sexually Explicit Material (NCDSEM) is the sharing or online posting of sexually explicit or sexualized images/videos of another person without their meaningful consent.

-In many cases of NCDSEM, the images/videos were initially created and exchanged in the context of a romantic relationship, but the partner subsequently shared them with others or posted them online (e.g., to social media sites or pornography sites) without the permission of the person depicted.
+In many cases of NCDSEM, the images/videos were initially created and exchanged consensually in the context of a romantic relationship, but the partner subsequently shared them by forwarding them to friends or posting them online (e.g., to social media sites or pornography sites) without the permission of the person depicted.
 This particular form of NCDSEM is often referred to as “revenge pornography;” however, NCOSE refrains from using this term as much as possible because of its victim-blaming connotations (“revenge” suggests that the victim did something wrong and deserves to have their images distributed non-consensually).

-NCDSEM also encompasses the sharing of recordings of sex trafficking, rape, sexual assault, and/or of secretly sexual images and videos.
-As such, NCDSEM often overlaps with other forms of IBSA (e.g., a person may be a victimized first through video voyeurism or recorded sexual violence (another form of IBSA) and then re-victimized through NCDSEM when the images are shared).
+NCDSEM also encompasses distribution of nonconsensually created material, such as AI-generated images or recordings of sex trafficking, rape, sexual assault, and/or of secretly recorded sexual images and videos.
+As such, NCDSEM often overlaps with other forms of IBSA (e.g., a person may be a victimized first through video voyeurism or recorded sexual violence (other forms of IBSA) and then re-victimized through NCDSEM when the images are shared).

-NCDSEM is frequently accompanied by “doxing,”—i.e., sharing personally identifying information such as a person’s name, address, and workplace.
-Further, the material is often distributed with the intention of causing mental anguish or reputational harm to the victim, or even to provoke the victim to commit self-harm or suicide.
+NCDSEM is frequently accompanied by “doxxing,”—i.e., sharing personally identifying information such as a person’s name, address, and workplace.
+Further, the material is often distributed with the intention of causing mental anguish or reputational harm to the victim, or even to provoke the victim into self-harm or death by suicide.

 For example, in a survey of 1,631 survivors of IBSA, one survivor shared:

-For example, one LGBT survivor shared how when they tried to leave an abusive relationship, their romantic partner threatened to distribute sexual images:
+For example, one LGBTQ+ survivor shared how when they tried to leave an abusive relationship, their romantic partner threatened to distribute sexual images:

 “I was younger and struggling with my gender identity and sexual orientation.
 I wasn’t comfortable being open with people at that point in my life.
 I feared for my safety if the wrong people found out that I’m trans.
 I stupidly got into an abusive relationship with someone older and really controlling.
 Whenever I tried to leave, he threatened to post pictures and videos taken during our relationship and to tell everyone that I’m trans and bisexual, and basically ruin my life.”

-The sexual images used to extort a person may initially be shared consensually, may be obtained by theft (e.g., computer hacking), by alteration of non-sexual images of the person (i.e., synthetic pornography), or other means.
+The sexual images used to extort a person may initially be shared consensually, may be obtained by theft (e.g., computer hacking), by alteration of non-sexual images of the person (i.e., AI-generated forged pornography), or other means.

 The above are only some of the forms IBSA can take; there are others as well.
-To learn more about this multi-faceted issue, visit endsexualexploitation.org/issues/image-based-sexual-abuse.
+To learn more about this multi-faceted issue, download this free resource.

 Header image is a stock photo and does not depict a known victim.